Jamessurapat26/final_backend/README.md

-# 🛒 E-Commerce Backend API
+# 🛒 Basic E-Commerce Backend API

 A RESTful API backend for an e-commerce application built with **Node.js**, **Express.js**, and **MongoDB**.
 Features JWT authentication, role-based access control, and comprehensive CRUD operations.